ceph/ceph/doc/cephadm/operations.rst

 Disabling logging to stderr
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you choose to log to files, we recommend disabling logging to
+If you choose to log to files, we recommend disabling logging to stderr or else
-stderr (see above) or else everything will be logged twice.
-Run the
+everything will be logged twice.
+Run the following commands to disable logging
-following commands to disable logging to stderr:
+to stderr:

 .. prompt:: bash #